Optimal Control of Multi-Agent Systems with Processing Delays: Introduction

 In spite of the non-classical information structure present in this problem, it is known that there is a convex Youla-like parameterization of the set of stabilizing structured controllers, and the associated $\Htwo$ synthesis problem is a convex, albeit infinite-dimensional, optimization problem.

 \textbf{Main contribution.} We provide a complete solution to this structured cooperative control problem that is computationally tractable and intuitively understandable.
 Specifically, the optimal controller can be implemented with a finite memory and transmission bandwidth that does not grow over time.
-Moreover, the controller implementations at the level of individual agents have observer-compensator separation structures reminiscent of classical $\Htwo$ synthesis theory.
+Moreover, the controller implementations at the level of individual agents have separation structures between the observer and regulator reminiscent of classical $\Htwo$ synthesis theory.\looseness=-1

-In the remainder of the introduction, we give context to this problem and relate it to works in optimal control, delayed control, and decentralized control.
-Then, we cover some mathematical preliminaries and give a formal statement of the problem.
-In \cref{sec:result_consolidated}, we give a convex parameterization of all structured sub-optimal controllers, and present the $\Htwo$-optimal controller for the non-delayed ($\tau=0$) and delayed ($\tau > 0$) cases.
+In the remainder of this section, we give context to this problem and relate it to works in optimal control, delayed control, and decentralized control.
+In \cref{sec:notation}, we cover some mathematical preliminaries and give a formal statement of the problem.
+In \cref{sec:result_consolidated}, we give a convex parameterization of all structured suboptimal controllers, and present the $\Htwo$-optimal controller for the non-delayed ($\tau=0$) and delayed ($\tau > 0$) cases.
 In \cref{sec:result_3}, we describe the optimal controller architecture at the level of the individual agents, and give intuitive interpretations of the controller architecture.
 In \cref{sec:result_4}, we present case studies that highlight the trade-offs between processing delay, connectivity of the agents, and optimal control cost.
 Finally, we conclude in \cref{sec:conclufuture} and discuss future directions.